Ramaranjan Mukherji: Biography

 Ramaranjan Mukherji died on 13 March 2010 due to old age illnesses.
 Several books such as Hey Mahajibana and Kabita Sangraha have been published in memory of Mukherji.

 Awards and recognitions

-Ramaranjan Mukherji, a former Emeritus Fellow of the Ministry of Human Resource Development, has received Hiroshima Peace Award from the Soka Gakkai International University of Japan and a Certificate of Honour from the Government of India.
-The Government of Uttar Pradesh conferred on him the Viswa Bharati Award while the Government of India awarded him the civilian honour of Padma Shri, but his death preceded the investiture ceremony.
+Ramaranjan Mukherji, a former emeritus fellow of the Ministry of Human Resource Development, has received Hiroshima Peace Award and a Certificate of Honour from the Government of India.
+The Government of Uttar Pradesh conferred on him the Viswa Bharati Award while the government of India awarded him the civilian honour of Padma Shri, but his death preceded the investiture ceremony.